CLEF-TAR/tar/2019-TAR/Task1/README.md

 *Data Set*:

-Participants are provided with a test set consisting of N topics of Diagnostic Test Accuracy (DTA), Intervention, Prognosis, and Qualitative reviews.
-They are also provided with a training set that consists of 71 DTA reviews which were used in CLEF 2017 and 2018, and 20 Intervention reviews.
+Participants will be provided with a test set consisting of a set of topics for Diagnostic Test Accuracy (DTA), Intervention, Prognosis, and Qualitative reviews.
+They are also provided with a training set that consists of 71 DTA reviews, which were used in CLEF 2017 and 2018, and 20 Intervention reviews.